Letter of credit: Legal basis

 A few countries have created statutes in relation to letters of credit.
 For example, most jurisdictions in the United States (U.S.) have adopted Article 5 of the Uniform Commercial Code (UCC).
 These statutes are designed to work with the rules of market practice including UCP and ISP98.
 These rules of practice are incorporated into the transaction by agreement of the parties.
 The latest version of the UCP is the UCP600 effective July 1, 2007.
 Since the UCP are not laws, parties have to include them into their arrangements as normal contractual provisions.
-However, they still form a substantial part of market practice and underpin Financial law crucially.
+However, they still form a substantial part of market practice and crucially underpin financial law.

 National laws

 Germany

 Bürgerliches Gesetzbuch, the German civil code, does not directly address letters of credit.
 German case law indicates that the relationship between the issuing bank and customer is a contract for execution of a transaction, while the relationship between the issuing bank and the beneficiary is a promise of a debt.